NVComputing/nvcomputingsite/practice/homework.md

 Solutions will be posted and discussed the week after; please ask questions via Discord, Remind, or email if you do not understand a problem, as we want to make sure you are as successful as you can be!

 ## This Week's Homework

 [October 13 - Data Structures](https://forms.gle/L2PcDQeLEx34rQxGA)

 ## Past Homework

+All solutions to past homework can be found [here](https://github.com/NVComputing/ComputingSolutions).

 [October 6](https://forms.gle/nRQ3QRMgWaUHTc417)